 Unfortunately, due to their sheer size and weight, it is often those in passenger vehicles who suffer the consequences of such accidents.
 In fact, a commercial truck weighs about 40 tons, while the average car weighs about 2.5 tons.
-Most fatalities in these accidents are the occupants of the passenger vehicles.
+Most fatalities in these accidents are the occupants of passenger vehicles.

-Luckily, drivers of both passenger cars and commercial vehicles can reduce their risk of being involved in a big rig accident by understanding that which is mostly likely to cause one.
+Luckily, drivers of both passenger cars and commercial vehicles can reduce their risk of being involved in a big rig accident by understanding that which is most likely to cause one.
 Here are the 5 most common causes of commercial truck accidents.